mathlete01/phase-1-will-matty/README.md

 ...
 ```

-Typing 4 and pressing enter will bring up a list of all candidates that have Women's Issues as a top 10 campaing contributer.
+Typing 4 and pressing enter will bring up a list of all candidates that have Women's Issues as a top 10 campaing contributor.

 ## Roadmap